beyazit-yalcinkaya/METU-CENG/README.md

-# metu-ceng-homeworks
-Solutions of homeworks given in METU Department of Computer Engineering
+Solutions of homeworks given in Middle East Technical University, Department of Computer Engineering